CLTS FS Instructions Module 8 - Health-Related Services

 8.1 Overview of the Health-Related Services (HRS) Table

 The Health-Related Services (HRS) Section covers medical conditions, skilled nursing care and treatment needs.
 “Skilled nursing” describes the task being done, not who is doing it.
 Often parents and other family members or school professionals are trained to do highly skilled nursing tasks.
-Things to consider when completing the HRS section:

 • There are several standards in which a child can meet nursing home or hospital level of care (LOC); therefore, it is important to be thorough and mark all needs that apply.

-• The screen was developed to recognize differences in severity, frequency, and age of child (for example, wound care for a baby (considered a “non-reporter”) requires much more oversight than wound care in a healthy teenager who can report problems and get help if needed).
+• For example: wound care for a baby (considered a “non-reporter”) requires much more oversight than wound care in a healthy teenager who can report problems and get help if needed.

 • Medications (except for those administered intravenously) are absent from the HRS section.